Resistance Training for Fat Loss: Why It Works and How to Start

 Breaking the Fat Loss Misconceptions

 When it comes to losing weight, most people instinctively turn to cardio.
-While jogging or cycling certainly burns calories, resistance training has proven to be a game-changer for fat loss.
+While jogging or cycling certainly burns calories, resistance training has proven to be a game changer for fat loss.
 Beyond the scale, resistance training builds strength, preserves lean muscle, and combats common pitfalls like muscle catabolism and yo-yo dieting.

 In this article, we’ll explore why resistance training is so important for fat loss, backed by science and practical insights, and how you can incorporate it into your fat loss workouts for long-lasting results.